Dog Cancer Diet Guidelines

 But these are minimums, not necessarily ideal proportions.

-Healthy whole grains may round out the diet, especially for dogs with cancer who may have trouble maintaining their weight, as these can be a nutritious source of additional nutrients and calories.
+Healthy whole grains such as brown rice and oatmeal may round out the diet, especially for dogs with cancer who may have trouble maintaining their weight, as these can be a nutritious source of additional nutrients and calories.

 Multivitamins

-Especially if you are using a highly-supplemented commercial diet for part of your dog’s daily ration, be aware of what is in his food, and don’t use an extra supplement without guidance.
-Work with your veterinarian and veterinary nutritionist to ensure your dog’s diet is hitting all his nutritional targets.
+Especially if you use a highly-supplemented commercial diet for part of your dog’s daily ration, be aware of what is in his food, and don’t use an extra supplement without guidance.
+Work with your veterinarian and veterinary nutritionist to ensure your dog’s diet meets all his nutritional targets.

 Specific Foods to Include